Contact Center CX

 For example, small businesses will likely prefer solutions that cater to their operations and budget, while enterprises will likely go for an advanced (and more expensive) option.
 Here are the major points to consider before you make your pick:

-• Assess your needs: Analyze your business and its minimum requirements, whether that’s the inclusion of specific client communication channels or a feature for every step of the process.
+• Assess your needs: Analyze your business and its minimum requirements, whether that’s the inclusion of specific customer communication channels or a feature for every step of the process.
 Consider factors like call volume, communication channels, scalability, integration needs, and budget constraints.
 Knowing what you can afford is a great place to start.

-When we work with clients, we encourage them to think outside of the current way they manage their customer support operations.
+When we work with customers, we encourage them to think outside of the current way they manage their customer support operations.
 Providing a differentiated customer experience with a cloud contact center platform often involves rewriting the old ways of delivering support.

 Chandler Galt, Senior Product Marketing Manager - Zoom Contact Center